icandac/icandac/README.md

 - 🌱 I’m currently learning Financial Modelling, Financial Derivatives, Algorithmic Trading
-- 👯 I’m looking to collaborate on energy/commodity trading, algorithmic trading, HFT
+- 👯 I’m looking to collaborate on energy/commodity trading, algorithmic trading, and anything related to quantitative finance in general!
 - 📫 How to reach me: iceyhunandac@gmail.com
 - Keep following my profile for updates on my protfolio!